Phase shift-cavity ring down spectroscopy in linear and active fiber cavities for sensing applications at 1550 nm: Simulation results

 \section{Simulation results}

-We assume that a tapered fiber is immersed in aqueous glucose solutions of various concentrations for generating simulation results.
+For generating simulation results, we assume that the tapered fiber inside the cavity is immersed in aqueous glucose solutions of various concentrations.
 We use the following expression for determining refractive indices of glucose solutions \cite{yeh2008real}:

-where $x_0=1.318$ is the refractive index of DI water at room temperature and $1550nm$ \cite{hale1973optical}, $y_0=6.5998\times 10^{-4}$ denotes a conversion slope between glucose concentration and solution refractive indices, and $C_g$ stands for glucose concentration measured in mM.
-These values and equation (\ref{Cha4_Eq21}) indicate that the glucose solution's refractive index increases with an increase in glucose.
-Therefore, when we immerse a tapered fiber in the solution, the tapered fiber's leaked evanescent field increases as the glucose concentration increases—consequently, the ring down time and hence phase, $\phi$ changes.
+where $x_0=1.318$ is the refractive index of DI water at room temperature and at 1550 nm \cite{hale1973optical}, $y_0~=~6.5998~\times~10^{-4}$~(mM)~$^{-1}$ denotes a conversion slope between glucose concentration and solution refractive indices, and $C_g$ stands for glucose concentration measured in mM.
+These values and equation~\eqref{Cha4_Eq21} indicate that the glucose solution's refractive index increases with an increase in glucose.
+Therefore, when we immerse a tapered fiber in the solution, the tapered fiber's leaked evanescent field increases as the glucose concentration increases—consequently, the ring down time and hence phase, $\phi$, decreases.

 The tapered fiber diameter also influences the evanescent field strength; the thinner the tapered fiber, the stronger the evanescent field and vice versa.
-This suggests that for achieving maximum sensitivity, there will be an interplay between the tapered fiber diameter and the analyte concentration as both impact the evanescent field strength.
-Hence, an optimum tapered fiber diameter may be present for achieving high sensitivity for detecting glucose concentrations.
-To explore the optimized tapered fiber diameter, let us look at the fraction of the evanescent field outside the tapered fiber, i.e., the ratio of evanescent field power to the total optical power in a cross-sectional area of the tapered fiber, and is given below:
+The fraction of the evanescent field outside the tapered fiber, i.e., the ratio of evanescent field power to the total optical power in a cross-sectional area of the tapered fiber, is given as follows:

-We use the finite element method to determine $\Gamma$ of a range of tapered fiber diameters for various lossless glucose concentration solutions.
-For each tapered fiber radius, we obtain a linear curve of $\Gamma$ as a function of glucose concentrations.
-We then plot each curve slope against the tapered fiber's corresponding radius, as shown in Fig. (\ref{Ch4_Fig_3}).
-Each data point is generated for refractive index changes of $10^{-4}-10^{-2}$.
-It is clear from the plot that as we decrease the tapered fiber's radius from a relatively larger value, there is a gradual increase in the sensitivity.
-The sensitivity increases drastically when the tapered fiber's diameter is near the source wavelength.
-The increase in the sensitivity trend keeps going up to a critical tapered fiber radius, after which this trend flips, and the sensitivity starts decreasing with a decrease in the tapered fiber radius.
-The critical tapered fiber radius is also specific to the analyte.